danielbdias/danielbdias.github.io/_pages/about.md

 Hello!
 I'm Daniel, a software developer and AI researcher located in Buenos Aires, Argentina, working as a Software Developer at [Wildlife Studios](https://wildlifestudios.com/) and being a doctorate candidate at the [Mathematics and Statistics Institute](http://www.ime.usp.br/) of the [University of São Paulo](http://www.usp.br/).

 On this webpage you will see some of my personal work and academic studies.
-While I'm not doing work I'm playing video games, training kung-fu or discovering new world with my wife and my 4-year old daughter. =)
+While I'm not doing work I'm playing video games, training kung-fu or discovering the world with my wife and my 4-year old daughter. =)

 If you need to contact me, feel free to send me message at "danielbpdias at gmail.com", "danielbdias at usp.br" or on my twitter [@danielbdias](https://twitter.com/danielbdias).